xDimGG/angelolloti/posts/premia.md

 ![Air Premia calendar UI](/premia_1.png)

 Wowie, that's a lot of prices at once!
-After a bit of testing, you can only book flights up to 9 months in advance.
+After a bit of exploration, I found that you can only book flights up to 9 months in advance.
 After that, no more prices are shown.

-### What is Happening
+### What is Happening?

 Well, when we click on the date selector or click on the arrows to load the next month, our browser is probably making an API request to get the prices given our parameters (departing from terminal, arriving at terminal, etc.).
-We can confirm that this is a case by opening up our Chrome developer tools and going to the network tab.
+We can confirm that this is the case by opening up our Chrome developer tools and going to the network tab.
 With this tool, we can see every request that the current tab makes.
 Refreshing the page and choosing the same options as before, we are able to capture the following request.

 ![Air Premia API request](/premia_2.png)